harritvanbeek/FivemRp/cityRules.md

       you run the risk of being stream sniped by people watching your stream.<br> It is difficult for us to check whether this is really happening, so always make video evidence of this!
       <br><br>
-      How do you get into cannel <strong>⁠🎥｜content-creators</strong> on discord make sure you have: Grand Theft Auto V as your game and use: <strong>#ganglife</strong> in your title
+      How do you get into cannel <strong>⁠🎥｜content-creators</strong> on discord.<br>
+      make sure you have: Grand Theft Auto V as your game and use: <strong>#ganglife</strong> in your title
   </li>

   <li>
       <strong>Reports in the city</strong><br>
         Sometimes rule violations happen in the city.
-You can use /report for this in the city.
-Explain clearly what the problem is.
+You can use /report for this in the city.<br> Explain clearly what the problem is.
 Where possible also some video recordings.<br>
         Do not overuse this command. this will result in an appropriate punishment.
       <br><br>